Facial Reconstruction

 The information collected from the history and physical, sleep study, and other indicated tests, help us achieve a better understanding of the severity of the disease.
 Depending on the degree and severity of the obstructive sleep apnea, multiple treatment modalities can be available

 For patients who have failed or are unable to tolerate the nonsurgical methods, our excellent surgeons can discuss with you the most predictable surgeries that can benefit you.
-Based to the clinical and radiographic findings, a plan unique to each patient will be discussed.
+Based on the clinical and radiographic findings, a plan unique to each patient will be discussed.
 This can range from septoplasty to jaw repositioning surgery (orthognathic surgery) in order to bypass and cure the obstruction.